Azubi-Africa/Career_Accelerator_P5-NLP/readme.md

 ## Description

 This repository contains the ressources to start the NLP-related live project you shoud take.
-The bellow assignments will introduce you in Unstructured data exploistation using ML.
+The bellow assignments will introduce you in Unstructured data exploitation, especially Natural Language Processing data, using ML.

 # Assignments
 Find the list of assignments bellow: